mornepousse/Joker/README.md

 ![Screenshot](data/img/screenshot.jpg)

+This repository is a continuation of the original Joker project.
+The primary goal is to revitalize this rhythmo band software, ensuring it works on modern systems and improving it for the future.

+Key objectives include:
+- Restoring full functionality of the rhythmo band software.
+- Adding the ability to edit project files.
+- Implementing a feature to export videos with the rhythmo band overlay.

-Joker is available on the *Mac App Store*:
+Joker was originally available on the *Mac App Store*:

 [![Buy](data/img/appstore.png)](https://itunes.apple.com/app/joker/id932002433)